saadiamukhtar/100DaysOfDSA/README.md

 # I'll be documenting my journey of 100 DaysOfDSA.
-This repo shall consists of all the questions I solve from a particular topic
+This repo shall consists of all the questions I solve from a particular topic.
+You can click on the folder and find all the questions from that specific type